limchengwei/MCP23017_PCB/README.md

 What is an MCP23017 chip?

 It is an integrated circuit (IC) which is an extension of input or output (IO) pins of a microcontroller using the I2C serial communication protocol.
 It uses the SCL and SDA communication line between the MCP23017 and a microcontroller such as an Arduino or a Raspberry pi.
-Some of the microcontrollers have limited number of IO pins, as such, an IO extension like MCP23017 is needed.
+Some of the microcontrollers have a limited number of IO pins, as such, an IO extension like MCP23017 is needed.

 There are SCL and SDA communication pins on the MCP.